khalilia2000/Car-ND-Advanced-Lane-Finding/README.md

 6- if save_undistort kwarg is True, then file is undistorted using `cv2.undistort()` function and then saved;
 7- the function returns the camera matrix and distortion matrix at the end.

-Examples of the original image, original image with chessboard corners drawn on it, and undistorted image are shown below:
+Examples of the original image, original image with chessboard corners drawn on it, and undistorted images are shown below:

 | Original Image | with Chessboard Corners Drawn | Undistorted |
 |:--------------:|:-----------------------------:|:-----------:|